 Update 27 September 2016

-I had my eggs collected today and it went really well, 17 eggs collected, 14 good enough to use and 11 fertilised via ICSE.
+I had my eggs collected today and it went really well, 17 embryos collected, 14 good enough to use and 11 fertilised via ICSE.
 I have bad cramps, bleeding and have lost my dignity with legs up in sterips and a light shining onto my V but hey it’s all worth it 🙂 I am so pleased to have the opportunity to go through the IVF process during this nightmare.

 Still smiling, ready for egg collection and feeling hopeful 🙂